Center for the Study of

 Whereas the reports of the United Nations’ Intergovernmental Panel on Climate Change (IPCC) warn of a dangerous human effect on climate, NIPCC concludes the human effect is likely to be small relative to natural variability, and whatever small warming is likely to occur will produce benefits as well as costs.

-CCR-II consists of three parts: a Summary for Policy Makers (SPM), part one titled Physical Science, and part two titled Impacts, Adaptation, and Vulnerabilities.
-The SPM and Part One were released on September 17-18, 2013 in Chicago, Illinois USA.
+CCR-II consists of two parts: Part One titled Physical Science, and Part Two titled Impacts, Costs, and Benefits.
+Part One was released on September 17-18, 2013 in Chicago, Illinois USA.
 Additional release events took place the following weeks in Washington, DC, New York, Florida, St. Louis, England, Germany, Holland, and California.
-See the calendar feature in the right sidebar of this site for more event information.
+Part Two is currently in production.

 In 2011, the Nongovernmental Panel on Climate Change (NIPCC) published Climate Change Reconsidered: 2011 Interim Report, a 400-page report containing summaries and analysis of scientific research published since the original 2009 edition of Climate Change Reconsidered.
 While not as comprehensive as the 2009 report, the Interim Report contains reviews of nearly 1,000 new research studies covering subjects including computer models, forcings and feedbacks, paeloclimate and recent temperatures, and more.